arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

   RETURN x._key
 ```
 The first parameter can be a GeoJSON object or a coordinate array in `[longitude, latitude]` ordering.
-The second parameter is the documents field on which the index was created.
+The second parameter is the document field on which the index was created.
 The function
 `GEO_DISTANCE` always returns the distance in meters, so will receive results
 up until _100km_.

-#### Query for Sorted Results near Origin (NEAR type query)
+### Query for Sorted Results near Origin (NEAR type query)

-A basic example of a query for results near an origin point with ascending sorting:
+A basic example of a query for the 1000 nearest results to an origin point (ascending sorting):

 ```
 FOR x IN geo_collection